landnthrn/ordir/README.md

 ## How It Works

-Ordir uses a fairly unknown method via hidden `desktop.ini` files, infotips, and sorting by **Comments** in Explorer.
+Ordir uses a fairly unknown method via hidden `desktop.ini` files, infotips, and sorting by comments in Explorer.
 Think of it like giving folders metadata and sorting by it.

 #### Input process: